Maksim99745/eCommerce-Application/README.md

 # eCommerce Application

 Educational project presented as demo-vesion of online-shop.
-Taks is focused on get knowledge of of team development.
+Taks is focused on get knowledge of team development.

 Below you can find a detailed description according to used technology stack.